 - Demonstrate what needs to be done for cleaning up.
-Pull out and discard weeds and dead plant material, but don't pull out your crops! - Have the students carefully finish the cleaning process. - Give each student a handful of straw to place carefully around and lightly over the plants.
+Pull out and discard weeds and dead plant material, but don't pull out your crops! - Supervise closely as the students carefully finish the cleaning process. - Give each student a handful of straw to place carefully around and lightly over the plants.